Abed01-lab/CA03Frontend/README.md

 - Remove the associated git files
 - Make Changes
 - Make a new git init that point to your repo
-- Connect to travis (Change the build success image to point to your travis)
+- Make a new Surge that points to your surge-domain
-- git push and go Projects which are expected to use this start-code are projects that require all, or most of the
+- git push and go

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).